 Notes About Research Activities

 No research activities, such as participant recruitment, enrollment, the consent process, data collection or data analysis, may begin until official IRB or ERC approval has been granted.

-Members of the research team (principal investigators, co-investigators, sponsors, research assistants, etc.) may not enroll in their own projects as subjects.
+Members of the research team (principal investigator, co-investigators, sponsors/advisors, research assistants, etc.) may not enroll in their own projects as subjects.